caijun/res4flu/README.md

     related packages that authored by RECON members and relevant for infectious disease epidemiology.
 The precursor of RECON is [The R-epi project](https://sites.google.com/site/therepiproject/home),
-    which will eventually be replaced the RECON website.
+    which will eventually be replaced by the RECON website.

 *Python Packages*